 What is a Double VPN?

-How Double VPN Works
+How a Double VPN Works

 Double and Chained VPNs have a relatively simple working principle.
 To put it in simple words, here’s how the connection process goes when you use a double VPN:

-- Your device encrypts data and redirects it to a remote VPN server
+- Your device encrypts data and redirects it to a remote VPN server.

-- Instead of forwarding the Internet traffic right away to the destination, the first VPN server encrypts it for a second time.
-It sends the re-encrypted information to a second VPN server.
+- Instead of forwarding the Internet traffic right away to the destination, it sends the re-encrypted information to a second VPN server.

 - The second server also operates like any other standard VPN server.
-It converts the encrypted information back to an original form and replaces the source IP address (assigned by the first VPN server) with its own.
+It converts the encrypted information back to its original form and replaces the source IP address (assigned by the first VPN server) with its own.

 - Responses or data from the destination reverses this process by encrypting data on the server and decrypting it on the second and first VPN servers, respectively.